relaycorp/ddos-report/src/content/docs/mitigations/authentication.md

 authentication plays a crucial role in ensuring that users comply with policies such as [rate limits](./rate-limiting.md), regardless of the network from which they are connecting.

-Some [application layer proxies](./reverse-proxies.md#application-layer-proxy) offer the ability to authenticate users, blocking anonymous traffic.
+Some [application proxies](./reverse-proxies.md#application-layer-proxy) offer the ability to authenticate users, blocking anonymous traffic.

 ## Types